mylonics/zephyr-ide/README.md

 The Zephyr IDE for VS code extension provides tools to aide in your Zephyr Project work flow.
 This extension helps you to build Zephyr projects and share them with your team.

+Please check out our new [extension pack](https://marketplace.visualstudio.com/items?itemName=mylonics.zephyr-ide-extension-pack) that bundles in additional tools.

 You can read a little bit more about the motivation behind the project [here](https://mylonics.com/blog/zephyr-ide-for-vscode/).

 ## Features